ieXLnc/ABIDE-behavioural-fMRI-ML/README.md

 ABIDE1_EDA_fMRI: Exploration of the fMRI data.

 fMRI_Models: The models of the datasets created in the download_transform notebook.
 Its composed of linearSVC/SVM models.

+I am currently reviewing and modfying the code progressively to make it more efficient and cleaner based on the feedback I had, modified codes to come soon!